 Requirements for a major are 36 hours in Biology including , , , , , , and 14 hours of electives including at least one course from each of three course clusters: Organization of Life, Diversity of Life, and Processes of Life.
 The same course may not be used to meet the requirements for more than one cluster.
 A biology major is required to develop a sound understanding of chemical processes as well as biological ones, and this requirement is fulfilled in one of two ways: (1) by completion of , , and (2) by completion of , , , and an additional course in science.

-Students interested in health professions may take the following courses among their 14 hours of electives: , , , and .
-Students interested in medical school must also take and .
+Students interested in health professions may take the following courses among their 14 hours of electives: BIOL 317 Biomedical Ethics, , , , and .
+Students interested in medical school must also take , .

-Requirements for a major with a biotechnology emphasis are , and and 14 hours of electives that must include , , and .
+Requirements for a major with a biotechnology emphasis are , and and 14 hours of electives that must include BIOL 358 Recombinant DNA, , , and .
 Chemistry requirements are the same as those for the biology major.
 Additional recommended courses are , , and .

-An honors program in this department requires at least six hours of biological research credit or its equivalent, an overall GPA of 3.5 and a biology GPA of 3.7 (supporting courses are also considered in the biology GPA).
-The research requirement can be met by (1) six credits in (2) a research experience off campus* or as a Summer Researcher at Wheaton, or (3) a combination of (1) and (2).
+An honors program in this department requires at least six hours of biological research credit or its equivalent, an overall GPA of 3.5, a biology GPA of 3.7, and a combined Biology+supporting courses GPA of 3.5. †The research requirement can be met by (1) six credits in (2) a research experience off campus* or as a Summer Researcher at Wheaton, or (3) a combination of (1) and (2).
 In any case, communication of results in a publishable paper (in preparation, in review, or in press) or communication of results at a scientific meeting [National Conferences on Undergraduate Research (NCUR), Council on Undergraduate Research (CUR), Associated Colleges of the Chicago Area (ACCA), or any professional society meeting)] or an equivalent professional accomplishment as determined by the Department of Biology is also required.
-Participation in departmental and college activities also is considered in awarding of departmental honors.
 An application for honors consideration in biology can be obtained from the departmental office.
 Application for honors must be made by the second Friday in February of the studentís senior year or by the second Friday in October for a December graduation.

-Requirements for teacher certification by the State of Illinois in biology may be met by completing 26 hours of courses in biology consisting of , and , and by completing 24 hours of supporting courses consisting of , , , , , or , and . and may be substituted for and .
+Requirements for teacher certification by the State of Illinois in biology are met by completing 26 hours of courses in biology consisting of 8 hours of 300-level lab classes, and , and by completing 24 hours of supporting courses consisting of , , , , , or , and . and may be substituted for and .